michatran4/md-blogger/README.md

 # md-blogger
-md-blogger turns organized markdown files into a website.
+md-blogger turns organized markdown files into a website that acts as a reference manual.

 ## Dependencies
 - **markdown**, to convert markdown pages into html.